nicnocquee/simple-i18n-next/readme.md

 }
 ```

+#### Markdown Interpolation

-Furthermore, since we're using MDX, we can pass props to the markdown and simple-18n-next will automatically generate the prop types.
-For example, if we have the following `locales/en/about.mdx` file:
+In the Markdown files, you can use interpolation by using the `{props.variable_name}` syntax.
+For example, if you have the following `locales/en/about.mdx` file:

 ```mdx
 # Section 1